wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-custom-connectors-in-powerapps-canvas-app/includes/2-overview-custom-connector-lifecycle.md

 Power Automate, and Azure Logic Apps, you can submit the connector for Microsoft certification.
 During this process, Microsoft reviews the connector, checks for technical and content compliance, and validates functionality for Power Apps, Power Automate, and Azure Logic Apps.
-For additional information, see [Submit your connector for Microsoft certification](https://docs.microsoft.com/connectors/custom-connectors/submit-certification).
+For more information, see [Submit your connector for Microsoft certification](https://docs.microsoft.com/connectors/custom-connectors/submit-certification).